TheDredgeGroup/Neximus/README.md

 # Neximus
-AI agent with forever memory, self introspection and can control devices and equipment in real world
+AI agent with forever memory, self introspection and can control devices and equipment in the real world

 > **DISCLAIMER:** Use this code at your own risk.
 Dredge Group is not responsible for any damages, data loss, or issues arising from the use of this software.
 This is provided as-is with no warranty.
 > For help visit dredgegroup.com and leave a message.